 - A discovery process and charter

 - Identification of use cases, data specifications, and programmatic incentives/requirements for use of any specific USCDI+ data element list

 - Evaluation of data classes/elements according to objective criteria, such as industry priority and readiness, level of standards maturity, and identified agency need

 Three Pillars of USCDI+

-Collaboration: Collaborate across federal partners, health care providers, and the health IT community to inform and support health IT advancement for priority use cases including data sets, standards, implementation specifications and potential certification criteria.
+Collaboration: Collaborate across federal partners, health care providers, the health IT community, and other industry partners to inform and support health IT advancement for priority use cases including data element lists, standards, implementation specifications and potential certification criteria.

-Harmonization: Achieve greater harmonization across relevant partners, including federal agencies, clinical stakeholders, the health IT community, and users of health IT on adopted data sets, standards, implementation specifications and certification criteria.
+Harmonization: Achieve greater harmonization across relevant partners, including federal agencies, clinical stakeholders, the health IT community, and users of health IT on adopted data element lists, standards, implementation specifications and certification criteria.

-Specification: Specify foundational principals and process for the development of a data sets, value sets, and/or corresponding implementation specifications to ensure that the use and adoption of standards are aligned across federal programs, across specialties and sites of service, and on a national scale.
+Specification: Specify foundational principals and process for the development of data element lists, value sets, and/or corresponding implementation specifications to ensure that the use and adoption of standards are aligned across federal programs, across specialties and sites of service, and on a national scale.

 Public health: USCDI+ Public Health is intended to capture the data needs of public health that fall outside the scope of USCDI and aims to improve availability and consistency of data necessary to support various aspects of public health.
 In collaboration with federal partners, including CDC, FDA, ASPR, and NIH, ONC has developed data element lists for the following subdomains supporting Public Health programs: Case-Based Surveillance, Laboratory Data Exchange, Multi-Directional Exchange with Healthcare and Other Partners, Resource Reporting & Situational Awareness, and Risk Behaviors and Drivers of Inequity Data element lists are currently available for review on our ONDEC+ platform.
 Please email USCDI.Plus@hhs.gov to get access to the website.